 Cable consolidation allows companies to avoid paying duplicate programming fees while combining their sales forces and paring infrastructure costs.
 Smaller operators are under pressure to merge because programming fees are climbing about 7 percent to 10 percent a year, eating into their profit margins.

-The Cogeco transaction follows several strategic cable acquisitions, including Time Warner Cable Inc. (TWC)’s $3 billion takeover of Insight Communications Co. in February and WideOpenWest LLC’s deal completed yesterday to buy Knology for about $1.5 billion including debt.
+The Cogeco transaction follows several strategic cable acquisitions, including Time Warner Cable Inc. (TWC:US)’s $3 billion takeover of Insight Communications Co. in February and WideOpenWest LLC’s deal completed yesterday to buy Knology for about $1.5 billion including debt.

 Cogeco is paying 8.3 times Atlantic Broadband’s estimated annual earnings before interest, taxes, depreciation and amortization, the company said in the statement.
 Time Warner Cable paid 8.6 times Ebitda, while WOW paid 7.7 times, according to Bloomberg Industries.